Bright-Network-Technology-Academy/BNTA_Cohort_3_Assessment_Centre_Templates/style-guide.md

 %                   - A value relative to the size of the parent element

 # Doritos Example Site
-Below are some of the CSS values we used on the example site to give you an idea of
+Below are some of the CSS values to give you an idea of:

 ## Layout